ShravanSingh64/io-module-host/README.md

 A C++23 host that polls IO modules over a simulated half-duplex serial link, parses the binary response frames, and handles error conditions (corruption, truncation, desync) without crashing or hanging.
 Includes a simulator emulating a Digital IO module (0x01) and a Push Button (0x02).

 ## Build & Run

 Developed on **WSL2, Ubuntu 24.04.1 LTS**.
-The default toolchain didn't include a C++23-capable GCC, so I installed and built with **GCC 12** (`g++-12`), which provides the `std::expected` and `std::span` used here.
-Any compiler with `<expected>` support (GCC 12+ / Clang 16+) should work.
+The default toolchain didn't include a C++23-capable GCC, so I built with **GCC 12** (`g++-12`) for `std::expected` and `std::span`.
+Any compiler with `<expected>` support (GCC 12+ / Clang 16+) works.

 ```bash
 mkdir build && cd build
 cmake -DCMAKE_CXX_COMPILER=g++-12 .. && cmake --build . && ./bin/host && ctest --output-on-failure
 ```

-This configures with GCC 12, builds the host/simulator/tests, runs the demo, and runs the unit tests.
-The demo polls both devices, then deliberately drives the error paths (corrupted payload CRC, truncated response) and an unaddressed device, so the output exercises the robustness requirements in one run.
+The demo polls both devices, then deliberately drives the error paths (corrupted payload CRC, truncated response) and an unaddressed device, exercising the robustness requirements in one run.

 ## Architecture

-Three strictly separated layers, connected only through interfaces:
+Three layers, connected only through interfaces:

 - **Transport** (`ISerialLink`) — a minimal read/write byte interface.
   `SimulatedLink` is an in-memory, half-duplex implementation (two directional queues).
-A real serial port would drop in behind the same interface without touching host or parser code.
+A real serial port drops in behind the same interface without touching host or parser code.
 - **Parsing** (`FrameParser`) — pure: bytes in, typed frames or errors out, no I/O. Push-based (`feed` / `next`), which is what makes truncation safe.